Living In The United States

 You will find a variety of practical resources to help you get settled here at NC State University.
 We hope you have a fruitful and enjoyable time here.
 To enhance your cultural experience, please feel free to take part in the OIS Programs.

-If you have any questions or concerns, please visit the OIS office during our daily walk-in hours (from 1 PM to 2:45 PM) or make an appointment with one of the OIS advisors (call 919-515-2961 or email firstname.lastname@example.org).
+If you have any questions or concerns, please contact the OIS office (call 919-515-2961 or email firstname.lastname@example.org) or make a virtual appointment with one of the OIS advisors.
+Information for appointments and our virtual drop-in advising sessions can be found here.
 We are happy to help you any way we can!

 There are a number of short-term and long-term housing options for you around the NC State campus.
 Please find a list of resources and helpful websites to aide you in your search as well as tips on what to be mindful of when renting in the U.S.